-The calculation of diluted net income does not consider the effect of the warrants underlying the Units sold in our initial public offering (including the consummation of the Over-allotment) and the private placement warrants to purchase an aggregate of 10,750,000 Class A ordinary shares in the calculation of diluted income per share, because their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted net income per share is the same as basic net income per share for the three and six months ended June 30, 2022 and 2021.
+The calculation of diluted net income does not consider the effect of the warrants underlying the Units sold in our Initial Public Offering (including the consummation of the over-allotment) and the Private Placement Warrants to purchase an aggregate of 10,750,000 Class A ordinary shares in the calculation of diluted income per share, because in the calculation of diluted income (loss) per share, because their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
+As a result, diluted net income per share is the same as basic net income per share for the three and nine months ended September 30, 2022 and 2021.
 Accretion associated with the redeemable Class A ordinary shares is excluded from earnings per share as the redemption value approximates fair value.